jaitken/CoopUnrealGame/README.md

 Goal is to create 3rd person shooter that plays similarly to Halo Reach's Firefight or Call Of Duty's Nazi Zombie mode

 Used an online class/tutorial to learn the basics of unreal engine and have continued to build on it.
-Class can be found here https://www.udemy.com/course/unrealengine-cpp/
+Class I used can be found here https://www.udemy.com/course/unrealengine-cpp/